Introduction

 |---|---|

-| Prompt caching | Prompt embeddings and text IDs cached and reused when the prompt stayed the same; removed repeated text-encoding overhead in interactive editing. |
+| Prompt caching | Prompt embeddings and text IDs are cached and reused when the prompt stays the same, removing repeated text-encoding overhead during interactive editing. |

-| Fast image preprocessing | Replaced generic preprocessing with a faster PIL → NumPy → Torch path; kept pin-memory and non-blocking H2D transfer for lower input overhead. |
+| Fast image preprocessing | Replaced generic preprocessing with a faster PIL → NumPy → Torch path, while keeping pinned memory and non-blocking H2D transfers to reduce input overhead. |

-| Latent packing cleanup | Rewrote latent preparation, packing, and multi-image conditioning assembly; removed unnecessary tensor reshaping and reduced recurrent allocation. |
+| Latent packing cleanup | Rewrote latent preparation, packing, and multi-image conditioning assembly to remove unnecessary tensor reshaping and reduce repeated allocations. |

-| Timestep caching | Timestep retrieval cached by latent sequence length, step count, and device; avoided rebuilding schedules on repeated requests. |
+| Timestep caching | Cached timestep lookup by latent sequence length, step count, and device, avoiding repeated schedule construction. |

-| Image latent-ID caching | Latent IDs cached by shape and device, reducing repeated conditioning-path preparation. |
+| Image latent-ID caching | Cached latent IDs by shape and device, reducing repeated preparation in the conditioning path. |

-| Multi-reference handling | Main image on compiled VAE encode path; reference images forced through eager encode to avoid compile stalls from resolution mismatch. |
+| Multi-reference handling | Kept the main image on the compiled VAE encode path while forcing reference images through eager encode to avoid compile stalls caused by resolution mismatch. |

-| Custom decode path | Split out latent unpacking, normalization, unpatchifying, and VAE decode for cleaner compilation, profiling, and recovery. |
+| Custom decode path | Split latent unpacking, normalization, unpatchifying, and VAE decode into a dedicated path for cleaner compilation, profiling, and recovery. |

-| Serving behavior | Latest-frame overwrite strategy—prioritizes newest useful frame instead of faithfully processing stale ones.
-This is product-shaped optimization: in realtime editing, returning an outdated result is worse than skipping a frame. |
+| Serving behavior | Used a latest-frame overwrite strategy that prioritizes the newest useful frame instead of faithfully processing stale ones.
+In real-time editing, returning an outdated result is worse than skipping a frame. |

-| Binary transport | Reduced avoidable transport overhead with binary endpoints (/api/predict_binary, /ws/predict) instead of base64—reminding that not all latency lives inside the model. |
+| Binary transport | Reduced avoidable transport overhead with binary endpoints (/api/predict_binary, /ws/predict) instead of base64, as a reminder that not all latency comes from the model itself. |

 Training Acceleration: Attention Distillation for Causal Editing